Introduction and access to Whitehall publisher

 We have 2 separate publishing environments - Production and Integration - and you need a login for each.

-Content on Integration is overwritten each night, so don’t store any documents there that you want to keep.
+Content on Integration is overwritten each night, so do not store any documents there that you want to keep.

-You can’t sync documents marked ‘access limited’ between the Production and Integration environments.
+You cannot sync documents marked ‘access limited’ between the Production and Integration environments.

 Request an account